merefield/discourse-chatbot/README.md

 Explicit mentions and direct replies work above the limit, subject to the usual permissions and quotas.
 These settings do not affect Personal Messages or Chat.

+In a Personal Message whose only recipients are you and the configured bot (with no recipient groups), new posts invoke the bot without an @mention, including before its first reply.
+Normal permission, quota, and question-blocking checks still apply.

 ### Category auto-responder

 Categories listed in `chatbot_auto_respond_categories` can receive an automatic reply to each new Topic.
 Configure the Category-specific additional prompt in that Category's settings.